Nedomorf/CV/README.md

 # Pasko Daniil, 23<br/>[LinkedIn](https://www.linkedin.com/in/daniil-pasko-6774901b8)<br/>danikp01@mail.ru
 ## <b>Objective:</b>
-As a Middle+ Front-End Developer with over 2 years of experience, I am seeking an opportunity to utilize my skills and expertise in developing high-quality mobile and web applications.
+As a Middle+ Front-End Developer with over 3 years of comercial experience, I am seeking an opportunity to utilize my skills and expertise in developing high-quality mobile and web applications.
 My past projects have all had the goal of creating user-friendly and engaging applications.
 <hr/>

 ## <b>Main Stack and Skills:</b>